jmunozji/ASGBD/_posts/2023-04-24-Oracle_connection.markdown

 ![connection](../assets/Oracle_connection/connection18.png)

 It is asking us for a user and password, In this case it refers to the operating system user and pass, that is, the user we use to login in the Windows Server.
-We gave it "administrator" when we installed the server.
+We gave it "administrador" when we installed the server.

 ![connection](../assets/Oracle_connection/connection18bis.png)

-We added a new address.
+We add a new address.

 ![connection](../assets/Oracle_connection/connection19.png)